Plural identity: Origins and characteristics

-Certain plural terminology is taken from queer spaces, for example, coming out of the closet.
+Certain plural terminology is taken from queer spaces, such as coming out of the closet.
 There is also a documented overlap between transgender and plural identities; transgender headmates (different from the body's sex) are not uncommon.
-A somewhat considerable contingent of autistic people identify as plural which, according to Christensen, may possibly be due to neurodivergency being traumatising in a neurotypically dominant society.
+A considerable contingent of autistic people identify as plural which, according to Christensen, may possibly be due to neurodivergency being traumatising in a neurotypically dominant society.

 According to a doctoral thesis written by a Manchester Metropolitan University student, "systemhood" seems to have certain identifiable commonalities.
-For example, plurals who described themselves as "non-disordered" typically found systemhood to be soothing while those with DID typically found it to be distressing.
+For example, plurals who described themselves as "non-disordered" typically found systemhood to be soothing, while those with DID typically found it to be distressing.
 Also commonly reported was that a system's exhibited elaborate individualities that changed based on specific emotions or events.
 A different study on tulpamancers reported that they also visualised an inner world, commonly calling it a "wonderland".
-Most of the systems interviewed in two separate studies reported that their headmates were aware of and communicated with each other.
+Most systems interviewed in two separate studies reported that their headmates were aware of and communicated with each other.
 Christensen provided accounts of headmates marrying or procreating new headmates.